krishna324-art/unet-crack-detection/README.md

 short_description: upload a concrete image for segmentation
 ---

-Check out the configuration reference at https://huggingface.co/docs/hub/spaces-config-reference Here’s a clean and professional **README.md** for your project:
+Check out the configuration reference at https://huggingface.co/spaces/kinsu2/unet-for-crack-concrete

 ---